Ford Recalls Nearly 43,000 Suvs Due To Gas Leaks That Can Cause Fires

 The recall covers certain Bronco Sport SUVs from the 2022 and 2023 model years, as well as Escape SUVs from 2022.
-All have 1.5-liter engines.
+All have 1.5-litre engines.

-Ford says in documents filed with U.S. safety regulators that fuel injectors can crack, and gasoline or vapor can accumulate near ignition sources, possibly touching off fires.
+Ford says in documents filed with US safety regulators that fuel injectors can crack, and gasoline or vapour can accumulate near ignition sources, possibly touching off fires.

-Dealers will install a tube to let gasoline flow away from hot surfaces to the ground below the vehicle.
+Dealers will instal a tube to let gasoline flow away from hot surfaces to the ground below the vehicle.
 They'll also update engine control software to detect a pressure drop in the fuel injection system.
-If that happens, the software will disable the high pressure fuel pump, reduce engine power and cut temperatures in the engine compartment, according to documents posted Wednesday on the National Highway Traffic Safety Administration website.
+If that happens, the software will disable the high-pressure fuel pump, reduce engine power, and cut temperatures in the engine compartment, according to documents posted on Wednesday on the National Highway Traffic Safety Administration website.

 Owners were to be notified by letter starting April 1.